Things that crossed the line for me

 JEALOUSY IS NOT OKAY.

 Not even a little bit of it.
-Not even a smidge.
 Jealousy does not prove that your significant other loves you.
 A jealous partner is an insecure partner who will use their insecurities as a way to excuse manipulative and controlling behavior.
-A jealous partner will never trust you completely, and will use that lack of trust as a pathway to tear you down and convince you that somehow their inability trust you is your fault.
+A jealous partner will never trust you completely.
+They will use that lack of trust as a pathway to tear you down and convince you that somehow their inability to trust you is your fault.

-Jealousy and mistrust go hand in hand, and while it’s cliché to say that trust is the foundation of any good relationship, it’s true.
-What’s even more true is that lack of trust and the presence of jealousy is the foundation for an emotionally manipulative and possibly abusive relationship.
+Jealousy and mistrust go hand in hand.
+While it’s cliché to say that trust is the foundation of any good relationship, it’s true.
+What’s even more true is that lack of trust and the presence of jealousy are the foundation for an emotionally manipulative and possibly abusive relationship.

 In that situation, you will never earn their trust.
-Even though they claim it’s your fault, or maybe the fault of someone in their past, it’s actually their own doing, and because of that you will never be able to change it.
+Even though they claim it’s your fault, or maybe the fault of someone in their past, it’s actually their own doing.
+Because of that, you will never be able to change it.

 Denying Their Actions

 So often, I heard my abuser tell me that I was “acting crazy” and that everything was “all in my head.”
-I would tell him that he doesn’t treat me well, and he would proceed to deny all of the accusations I was making about him.
+I would tell him that he doesn’t treat me well, and he would proceed to deny all of the accusations I made about him.
 Instead, he would list all of the great things he claimed he did for me.
-He would call me a liar and tell me I was making things up, and then the conversation would flip and everything would be all my fault – again – even though the conversation started by me telling him how he needed to act better.
+He would call me a liar and tell me I was making things up, and then the conversation would flip and everything would be all my fault – again.

 Nothing was ever his fault.
 The fights always ended in me begging him to take me back, to stay with me, to love me.
-And then he would graciously agree and I would be relieved, and then moments later I’d feel like I had been hypnotized, as I’d realize that what I’d set out to talk to him about turned into yet another way in which he had hurt my self-esteem.
+And then he would graciously agree, and I would be relieved.
+However, moments later, I’d feel like I had been hypnotized, and I’d realize that what I’d set out to talk to him about turned into yet another way in which he had hurt my self-esteem.
 He made me believe I was worthless, and made me beg for him again.

-In no instance should you ever feel like you have to beg for someone to love you.
+You should never feel like you have to beg someone to love you.
 In no scenario is it okay for a significant other to purposefully make their partner feel so worthless that they have no choice but to beg for their love, because they’re the only one nice enough to love them.
 This is a classic way in which perpetrators abuse their partners – they beat them down, make them feel like they are terrible people, and then trick them into believing that they actually are so terrible that they need to beg to receive love.
-Denying any wrongdoing and making their partner feel as if they are crazy for pointing out flaws in their abuser is another way in which perpetrators trap and control their victims.
-If this is happening to you, be aware that this is a huge red flag.
+Denying wrongdoing and making a partner feel “crazy” are ways abusive partners trap and control their partner.
+If this is happening to you, be aware that it is a huge red flag.

-Consistently denying negative actions and behaviors in order to blame you for those behaviors crosses the line.
+Consistently denying negative actions and behaviors to blame you for those behaviors crosses the line.

 Name Calling / Shaming

-My ex-boyfriend was so consistently skeptical of me, and so relentlessly accused me of cheating on him, that he began to justify this based on the fact that I had had two boyfriends before him, so therefore I was a “slut,” a “whore,” and many other terrible words.
+My ex-boyfriend was consistently skeptical of me, and relentlessly accused me of cheating on him.
+He began to justify this based on the fact that I had had two boyfriends before him.
+Therefore, I was a “slut,” a “whore,” and many other terrible words.
 He would call me these things with the intent to hurt me, and he would never apologize.
 He called me a slut so often that I started to believe it.

 Nobody ever has the right to call you names like these.
-Name calling and shaming is emotionally abusive, and yet another way in which abusers break their partners down so hard that they are defenseless against their manipulation.
+Name-calling and shaming are emotionally abusive.
+They are yet another way in which abusers break their partners down so hard that they are defenseless against their manipulation.

 Shaming someone based on their sexual history crosses the line.